canacoconut-hyper-engineer/Kanako-translate/README.md

 - Used descriptive function names and consistent formatting for readability.
 - Added simple unit tests to cover core logic and ensure confidence during changes.
 - `.env` is gitignored and follows `.env.example` format to avoid leaking sensitive info
-- Before submission, I asked 3–5 senior engineer connections to review the code and incorporated their feedback to improve structure and clarity.
+- Before submission, I consulted 3–5 senior engineer connections to review the code and incorporated their feedback to improve structure and clarity.

 ## 🔭 Furthermore, if I had more time
 - Database for scalability - I’d consider PostgreSQL, but opted for JSON for speed.